 Each purchase of the Cotton Side-Sleeper Pillow includes a 5-year warranty that covers material and manufacturing defects.
 Shoppers within the contiguous U.S. enjoy free shipping and 45-day returns.

 Buy more, save more.
 Get up to $450 off!

-The Saatva Down Alternative Pillow has a medium firmness that best supports back sleepers and side sleepers under 130 pounds.
+The Saatva Down Alternative Pillow has a medium firmness that supports a wide range of sleeping positions and body types, making it a great option for combination sleepers.
 For those interested in a pillow to cuddle with or reshape for varying sleep positions, the Saatva Down Alternative Pillow offers good moldability.
 This pillow is offered in a queen or king size.

 The cover is made of breathable organic cotton with decorative satin piping.
 Microdenier fibers and polyester memory clusters are made to mimic the feel of natural down, with the microfiber adding loft and the polyester memory clusters providing a slightly firmer base.
 This down alternative blend is designed to give the pillow the feel of a softer down pillow, while still supporting the head and neck.
 There are no animal products included in the pillow, and it is designed to be resistant to allergens.